bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

 }
 ```

-### Add a WebAuthenticationCallbackActivity class in root of the Android project
+### Add a WebAuthenticationCallbackActivity class in the root of the Android project

 ```csharp
 using Android.App;